3G Closure Buyer’s Guide

 If you are in a vulnerable circumstance or experiencing financial hardship, we encourage you to contact your service provider to discuss options.
 Search for information from your service provider here.

-If you’re wondering what to do with your old 3G phone, consider recycling it with the official mobile phone recycling program of the telecommunications industry, MobileMuster.
+If you’re wondering what to do with your old 3G phone or 4G phone which does not support 4G and 5G (VoLTE) emergency calling, consider recycling it with the official mobile phone recycling program of the telecommunications industry, MobileMuster.